Duress

 There are three elements which make up duress.
 A person acts under duress, and therefore will not be held to be criminally responsible if that person’s actions were performed:

-• because of threats of death or really serious injury to [himself/herself] or a member of [his/her] family
+• because of threats of death or really serious injury to themself or a member of their family;

-• being threats of such a nature that a person:
+• those threats were of such a nature that a person:

 • of ordinary firmness and strength of will,

-• would have given in to them and committed the crime demanded of [him/her].
+• would have given in to them and committed the crime demanded of them.

 Those three elements are necessary before duress exists.
 If the Crown has proved beyond reasonable doubt that just one of the elements is missing then duress will be eliminated as an issue.